The week’s headlines and YOU

 Subscribe to Studio Berlin wherever you get your podcasts

-Studio Berlin, broadcast Sept.
-16, 2020: How connected are Germans really 30 years after reunification?
+Studio Berlin, broadcast Nov.
+4, 2020: How connected are Germans really 30 years after reunification?
+(Rebroadcast)

-On Oct.
-3, 1990 less than a year after the fall of the Berlin Wall, East and West Germany were reunited.
-Late Chancellor Helmut Kohl called it a “dream come true” after more than 40 years of division.
-For East Germans in particular, reunification meant access to new opportunity and freedoms, but the process of growing together brought trials and tribulations that sowed animosity between East and West Germans.
+Nov.
+9 marks 31 years since the fall of the Berlin Wall.
+East and West Germany were officially reunited the following October, which the late Chancellor Helmut Kohl called a “dream come true.”
+For East Germans in particular, the end of four decades of division meant access to new opportunity and freedoms, but the process of growing together brought trials and tribulations that sowed animosity between East and West Germans.
 Thirty years later, what does German unity look like?

 This show was produced by Monika Müller-Kroll and Sumi Somaskanda.
 Voiceovers by Sylvia Cunningham and Caleb Larson.